pluskid/Mocha.jl/docs/tutorial/cifar10.rst

    acc_layer   = AccuracyLayer(name="accuracy", bottoms=[:ip1, :label])

 Next we collect the layers, and define a Mocha :class:`Net` on a :class:`CuDNNBackend`.
-You could use :class:`CPUBackend` if no CUDA-compatible GPU devices are available.
+You can use :class:`CPUBackend` if no CUDA-compatible GPU devices are available.
 But it will be much slower (see also :doc:`/user-guide/backend`).